wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/submit-and-manage-workflow-approval-requests.md

 - Ensure you have a component created, built, and deployed to the development environment.
 - Ensure that an approval workflow is configured for environment promotion.
+- Ensure you need to have required permissions to promote components or `WORKFLOW-MANAGEMENT >> Create approval requests` permission
 - Ensure you are promoting the component to a critical environment, such as production.

 To request approval to promote a component from the development environment to production, follow these steps: